 The Yale Institute of Sacred Music will hold Yale Organ Week from June 18-24, 2023 at Yale University in New Haven, CT.
 This will be a unique and enriching educational opportunity for advanced undergraduate organ students to work with some of the nation’s top artists/teachers on the Yale campus.
 For one week, they will receive daily lessons, participate in workshops on topics related to organ literature and church music, study on notable organs at Yale, and in New Haven and its environs, and will hear performances by faculty and each other in evening events.
 Students will encounter organ playing and teaching of the highest caliber and will meet their peers in other organ departments from around the country.

-Any student who will be enrolled as a full-time undergraduate in 2023-24 or who has just graduated with the baccalaureate degree in 2023 is eligible to apply.
-(There is no specific age limit requirement for application.)
+Any student who will be enrolled as a full-time undergraduate in 2023-24 or who has just graduated with the Baccalaureate degree in 2023 is eligible to apply.
+Applicants must be 18 years old by the start of the Organ Week term.
 You must be enrolled in organ study to apply, but you need not be a music major.
 Students apply online and submit references and recordings of their playing which will be reviewed by the Yale organ faculty.
 All decisions will be final.

 The following items are due by April 15, 2023:

 - A completed online application form.
 Apply here.

 - Two letters of reference (one must be from your organ teacher).
 These letters should include the address and phone number of the referee.

 - A high quality recording of your playing made within the last calendar year.
 This should include at least three pieces of varying styles and historic periods.
 The recording may or may not be from a live performance and must contain no edits within any given movement of the work you are playing.

 Students will be notified as to the status of their application as soon as possible.
 A nonrefundable deposit of $75 will be due by May 15.